P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 P0430 Engine Code Symptoms

-Your first and most evident symptom will be the presence of the Check Engine Light (CEL).
+Your initial and most apparent symptom will be the presence of the Check Engine Light (CEL).
 That’s a given.

 • Failed emissions test